JetBrains/kotlin-web-site/pages/docs/reference/javascript-dce.md

   adapters for DOM, and so on.
 All of this functionality would require about 1.3 MB as a JavaScript file.
 A simple "Hello, world" application only requires console routines, which is only few kilobytes for the entire file.

-The Kotlin/JS Gradle plugin handles DCE automatically when you build a production bundle, for example by using the `browserProductionWebpack` task.
-Development bundling tasks don't include DCE.
+> The Kotlin/JS Gradle plugin handles DCE automatically when you build a production bundle, for example by using the `browserProductionWebpack` task.
+Development bundling tasks (like `browserDevelopmentWebpack`) don't include DCE.
+{:.note}

 ## Excluding declarations from DCE